rychkog/nest-objection-article/README.md

 # Reducing mental fatigue: NestJS + Objection.js

+This is a companion repository for my article.

+Practical part of this article shows how to use NestJS with Objection.js ORM.
+There I've developed a toy API, which purpose is to show concepts I've described.

+## Prerequisites

 ## Hot to run

 - `npm i`
+- `npm run run:pg-docker`
+- `npm run migrate && npm run seed`
 - `npm run start`

 API is accessible at `http://localhost:3001`

 ## Example API requests

 ### Themes

 ```bash
 # findAll
 curl http://localhost:3001/api/themes